-- WA has a hydrogen refuelling station capable of refuelling passenger vehicles in approximately 6-8 minutes, meeting the targets set out in the WA Renewable Hydrogen Strategy. - Commissioning was completed using contractors and subcontractors based in Australia and Western Australia - Experience and learnings that can be applied to future projects by all parties involved in project delivery. - ATCO & subcontractors - Government bodies involved in the approvals processes.
+- WA has a hydrogen refuelling station capable of refuelling passenger vehicles in approximately 7 minutes. - Ongoing maintenance is completed using ATCO employees, contractors and subcontractors based in Australia and Western Australia - Experience and learnings that can be applied to future projects by all parties involved in project delivery and operation phases of this project. - Socialisation of Hydrogen as a vehicle fuel.